Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Results

 \subsection{Ablation Study}

-We ablate progressive upsampling (PU), StableNormal \cite{ye2024stablenormal} and StableDelight \cite{stabledelight2025} priors (Priors), and negative only clipping (NOC) on Glossy Synthetic.
-As shown in \cref{tab:results:ablation}, PU cuts training time from 112 to 61 minutes with no NVS drop and a small relighting gain.
-Priors improve NVS by disambiguating geometry and material properties.
-Relighting changes little with Priors alone because lighting remains clipped, and specular cues are bounded.
-Combining Priors with NOC improves relighting dramatically and also boosts NVS.
-It can be concluded that Priors reduce ambiguity between geometry, materials and light, and NOC preserves HDR peaks needed for accurate specular IBL.
+We ablate progressive upsampling (PU), diffuse and normal priors (Priors), and negative-only clipping (NOC) on scenes from the Glossy Synthetic dataset \cite{liu2023nero}.
+As shown in \cref{tab:results:ablation}, PU cuts training time from 112 to 61 minutes with no NVS drop and a small relighting gain, showing that a coarse-to-fine envmap schedule is beneficial.
+Priors improve NVS by disambiguating geometry and material properties, yielding cleaner normals and a more stable diffuse/specular split.
+Relighting changes little with Priors alone because lighting remains clipped and specular cues are bounded.
+Combining Priors with NOC dramatically improves relighting and also boosts NVS, as Priors reduce geometry-material-lighting ambiguity and NOC preserves the HDR peaks needed for accurate specular IBL.
 A secondary benefit of PU is that it makes high-resolution envmaps feasible at reasonable training time.
-As the last ablation row shows, using a high envmap resolution yields a modest lift in relighting and NVS, so the gain is incremental.
-Our relighting improvements arise mainly from the Spec-Gloss parameterization, PU, Priors, and NOC rather than envmap resolution.
-Even at low resolution, we are on par with Ref-Gaussian \cite{yao2025refgaussian} on novel view synthesis, but strongly outperform it on relighting at roughly equal training time.
+As the last row shows, our final model already performs well at an envmap resolution of 128, and increasing the resolution to 512 yields only a modest lift in relighting and NVS, so the gain is incremental.
+Our relighting improvements primarily stem from the SG parameterization, PU, Priors, and NOC rather than envmap resolution.
+Even at low resolution, we are on par with Ref-Gaussian~\cite{yao2025refgaussian} on novel view synthesis, but strongly outperform it on relighting at comparable training time.